This week on HSHSP Ep 164: How and Why to Use Literature Study Guides. This post is running concurrently on the Ultimate Homeschool Podcast Network.

 Teens often need a little bit of coaching or guidance to get the most out of a book.
 And we need some wisdom on how to give them that coaching without killing the book!
 That’s how 7Sisters Homeschool got started creating Literature Study Guides for our teens and for co-op and group classes.
 Our guides have been vetted by homeschooling teens and moms who love books and those who don’t love books because: You can be successful as a homeschool mom, even if you don’t love books!

 Rather than bore teens with basic rehearsing the information in a book, good literature study guides can help teens build good thinking skills.
 Good high school Literature Study Guides give a few comprehension (just the facts) question but concentrate on inferential questions and teaching a limited number of literature themes.
+You can download the complete list of 7Sisters Literature Study Guides at this link.

 However, younger homeschooler are not developmentally ready for inferential thinking.
 So, we 7Sisters found a way to create Literature Activity Guides for Elementary Readers!